The Top Pros and Cons of Microlending for Business Owners

 2. Wide Variety of Available Uses

-Microloans are like general commercial loans in terms of what you can use the funds for.
+Microloans are like general commercial loans in terms of how you can use the loan.
 For example, with the SBA’s Microloan program, borrowers can use loan funds for expenses such as:

 - Working capital

-Of course, restrictions of use of funds may vary by lender, so make sure to double-check on any microloans you consider.
+Of course, restrictions on using funds may vary by lender, so double-check on any microloans you consider.

 3. Diverse Lender Options